electron/electronjs.org-old/data/blog/electron-5-0.md

 ## Deprecations

-The following breaking changes are newly deprecated in Electron 5.0.0 and planned for removal in 6.0.0:
+The following APIs are newly deprecated in Electron 5.0.0 and planned for removal in 6.0.0:

 ### Mksnapshot binaries for arm and arm64
 Native binaries of mksnapshot for arm and arm64 are deprecated and will be removed in 6.0.0.
 Snapshots can be created for arm and arm64 using the x64 binaries.